shishisizhu/continuous_neutrino/README.md

 <img src="assets/workflow.png" alt="workflow" width="500"/>

-It's centralized with Hooked Driver (catching GPU request, allocate and save buffer) and Probe Engine (parse and match assembly to attach probe), and they're placed in the following code structure:
+It's centralized with Hooked Driver (catching GPU request, allocating and saving buffer) and Probe Engine (parsing and matching assembly to attach probe), and they're placed in the following code structure:

 ```
 neutrino